 foundation piece that has strings sewn over the corners.
 Marit has a

-great tutorial.
 Click the photo for the pattern.

 Hidden